 Me, there are a few things I don't like, for instance the cover art (which looks like some dreary Scholastic paperback) and the title.
 It's not sexy; I think of obese cannibalistic slobs eating people with all the finesse of a high school cafeteria wiseass in a badly-lit 80s slasher movie.
 BUT I have a soft spot for girl schizophrenic killers and Toni Lawrence's glee in killing and her delirious, relaxed almost post-coital relaxation afterwards, all bloody and calm, is pretty awesome.
 I like movies where female killers don't need to be violated before dicing up any stray idiot male, for any reason whatsoever, and who enjoy their work.

 **2/3 / Amazon Image - B+

-My appreciation of this super strange film stems 100% from soaking up the prose of Thrower's loving appreciation before hitting the 'play' button on yonder Prime.
-Thrower even mentions George Barry learning about it via the Scarlet Street Message Forums, my old alma mater!
-I've tried to get through Death Bed in the past, before reading Thrower's praise, but found it incoherent and overly winky.
-But after reading Thrower I found the tools to love it for its very weirdness:
+My appreciation of this super strange film stems 100% from soaking up Thrower's loving appreciation before hitting the 'play' button.
+Thrower even mentions the director George Barry learning about his long-lost film (never released anywhere) turning up on videotape via the Scarlet Street message forums (my old alma mater)!
+I've tried to get through Death Bed in the past, but found it incoherent and overly winky.
+After reading Thrower's prose, I found the tools to love it for these things: